horizontalsystems/Bitcoin-Explained-Guide/README.md

 - Do I Need to Run a Node
 - Different Types of Nodes
-- How To Become A Miner  Node
+- Is It Profitable To Run A Miner Node

 <br><br><br>